Adverse Possession – Where are we now?

 The best advice is to seek specialist legal advice at the earliest opportunity in relation to either making or defending a claim for adverse possession.

-If you think that someone is trespassing on land which belongs to you, or if you think you might be in a position to claim adverse possession, contact us today to see how we can help.
+If you think that someone is trespassing on land which belongs to you, if you have a need for neighbour dispute solicitors, or if you think you might be in a position to claim adverse possession, contact us today to see how we can help.